uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 2. Convert the Unicode number into binary
 3. Look at the UTF-8 conversion table to find the correct pattern to use
 4. Fill in the blanks in the pattern with the bits in the character's binary representation

+This should not take up more than ½ of a page in your report.

 #### Comparing the various UTF representations